 The Integration of International Fellows in the INDC

 Following the decision of the Chief of the General Staff, starting with the INDC 34th class (2005-2006), international officers (foreign, senior military officers) were integrated into the INDC class.
-The purpose of integrating international officers is to improve the INDC curriculum by exposing Israeli students to different perspectives common to other militaries and to the way Israel is perceived from a foreign point of view.
+The purpose of integrating international officers is to improve the INDC curriculum by exposing Israeli participants to different perspectives common to other militaries and to the way Israel is perceived from a foreign point of view.

 The international fellows will receive an opportunity to study Israeli national security issues from regional and global aspects from a unique angle which will surely also contribute to their home countries.